Nemeas/100-days-of-code/log.md

 **Today's progress**: Added a bit of a delay before each lvl giving the player time to get ready for the next lvl.

 **Thoughts**: There are lots of animations needed to get things to look smooth.
 Haven't really noticed that before in apps, but without them everything feels so off..

+### Day 13: 30.07.2018
+**Today's progress**: Reading up on Google Play Games.

+**Thoughts**: There is a lot to take in.. not really shure what I am reading, or what I want from this service, or what this service can do..
+Will continue to do some research.